gvwilson/thirdbit/src/fiction/cloudherd/index.md

 She really didn't know why the trolls had brought his sword back, but saying it out loud a second time would just sound foolish.

-She pushed herself up the hill after the tiger and the *tralpa*, annoyed and frustrated and still a little frightened, but slowed and stopped after a few strides.
+She pushed herself up the hill after the tiger and the tralpa, annoyed and frustrated and still a little frightened, but slowed and stopped after a few strides.
 "I'm telling the truth,"